-It is to be noticed that while the inadequacies of science have led to the 'precautionary principle', the said 'precautionary principle' in its turn, has led to the special principle of burden of proof in environmental cases where burden as to the absence of injurious effect of the actions proposed, - is placed on those who want to change the status quo (Wynee, Uncertainity and Environmental Learning, 2 Global Envtl.
-Change (sic) (1992) at p.
-123).
+^{} Joint Secretary and Legal Adviser, Ministry of External Affairs, New Delhi.
+It is to be noticed that while the inadequacies of science have led to the 'precautionary principle', the said 'precautionary principle' in its turn, has led to the special principle of burden of proof in environmental cases where burden as to the absence of injurious effect of the actions proposed, is placed on those who want to change the status quo (Wynne, Uncertainity and Environmental Learning, 2 Global Envtl.
+Change 111 (1992) at p.123).
 This is often termed as a reversal of the burden of proof, because otherwise in environmental cases, those opposing the change would be compelled to shoulder the evidentiary burden, a procedure which is not fair.
-Therefore, it is necessary that the party attempting to preserve the status quo by maintaining a less-pollutted state should not carry the burden of proof and the p arty who wants to alter it, must bear this burden.
-(See James M. Olson, Shifting the Burden of Proof, 20 Envtl.
-Law p.
-891 at 898 (1990).
-(Quoted in Vol. 22 (1998) Harv.
-Env.
-Law Review p.
-509 at 519, 550).
+Therefore, it is necessary that the party attempting to preserve the status quo by maintaining a less-polluted state should not carry the burden of proof and the party who wants to alter it, must bear this burden.
+(See James M.Olson, Shifting the Burden of Proof, 20 Envtl.
+Law p.891 at 898 (1990)).
+(Quoted in Vol.22 (1998) Harv.
+Env.Law Review p.509 at 519, 550).

-- 28. The precautionary principle suggested that where there is an identifiable risk of serious or irreversible harm, including, for example, extinction of species, widespread toxic pollution in major threats to essential ecological processes, it may be appropriate to place the burden of proof on the person or entity proposing the activity that is potentially harmful to the environment.
-(See Report of Dr. Sreenivasa Rao Pemmaraju, Special Rapporteur, International Law Commission, dated 3.4.1998, para 61). - 29.
-It is also explained that if the environmental risks being run by regulatory in action are in some way "uncertain but non-negligible", then regulatory action is justified.
+The precautionary principle suggests that where there is an identifiable risk of serious or irreversible harm, including, for example, extinction of species, widespread toxic pollution in major threats to essential ecological processes, it may be appropriate to place the burden of proof on the person or entity proposing the activity that is potentially harmful to the environment.
+(See Report of Dr.Sreenivasa Rao Pemmaraju, Special Rapporteur, International Law Commission, dated 3.4.1998, para 61).
+It is also explained that if the environmental risks being run by regulatory inaction are in some way "uncertain but non-negligible", then regulatory action is justified.
 This will lead to the question as to what is the 'non-negligible risk'.

 In such a situation, the burden of proof is to be placed on those attempting to alter the status quo.
-They are to discharge this burden by showing the absence of a 'reasonable ecological or medical concern'.
+They are to discharge this burden by showiung the absence of a 'reasonable ecological or medical concern'.
 That is the required standard of proof.
-The result would be that if insufficient evidence is presented by them to alleviate concern about the level of uncertainity, then the presumption.
-Such a presumption has been applied in Ashburton Acclimatisation Society v.
-Federated Farmers of New Zealand, 1988(1) NZLR 78.
+The result would be that if insufficient evidence is presented by them to alleviate concern about the level of uncertainity, then the presumption should operate in favour of environmental protection.
+Such a presumption has been applied in Ashburton Acclimatisation Society vs. Federated Farmers of New Zealand [1988 (1) NZLR 78].
 The required standard now is that the risk of harm to the environment or to human health is to be decided in public interest, according to a 'reasonable persons' test.
-(See Precautionary Principle in Australia by Charmian Barton) (Vol. 22) (1998) Harv.
+(See Precautionary Principle in Australia by Charmian Barton) (Vol.22) (1998) Harv.
 Env.
 L.Rev.
-509 at 549). - 30.
-Brief Survey of Judicial and technical inputs in environmental appellate authorities/tribunals:
+509 at 549).

+Brief Survey of Judicial and technical inputs in environmental appellate authorities/tribunals